vpaulino/ecomerce/README.md

-# ecomerce
+# ecommerce
-In this repository I will store a set of projects related to ecomerce topic
+In this repository I will store a set of projects related to ecommerce topic